surdma/dome/README.md

 # dome
 Department Of Mechatronics Engineering

-This projectvis an implementation of Django web framework with the integration of OpenCV version 4.
+These project is an implementation of Django web framework with the integration of OpenCV version 4.

 The project was initialized to solve the realtime live streaming in class.